 AGEING AND SEXING HUMMINGBIRDS

-In spring, it is easy to age and sex Ruby-throated Hummingbirds (Archilochus colubris).
-Then, all the males are adults with red gorgets, and all the females are adults with plain, white throats.
-After about mid-May--when the first hatchlings begin to fledge--things get complicated because young males lack the distinctive red throat.
-(They may, however, have some streaks of dark green or black on the throat.)
-At this time, a bird without a red throat could be an adult female, a young female, OR a young male.
-To better understand population dynamics, it is important to know the percentages of males and females, so it's fortunate that young birds can be sexed by looking at the sixth primary (flight feather) on the wing.
+In the U.S, and Canada, it is easy to age and sex Ruby-throated Hummingbirds (Archilochus colubris) in Spring when all the males are adults with red gorgets, and all the females are adults with plain, white throats.
+After about the first of May--when earliest first hatchlings begin to fledge in the southernmost states--things get complicated because young males lack the distinctive red throat.
+(Recently fledged young males may, however, have some streaks of dark green or black on the throat.)
+After early May, a Ruby-throated Hummingbird without a red throat could be an adult female, a young female, OR a young male.
+To better understand population dynamics, it is important to know the percentages of males and females, so it's fortunate that young birds can be sexed in-the-hand by looking at the sixth primary (flight feather) on the wing (below).
 In Ruby-throated Hummingbird males of any age this feather is sharply tapered to a point, while in females it is not tapered and the tip is usually rounded.

-The sixth primary feather on the wing of female Ruby-throated Hummingbirds (red pointer in left photo) is rounded and untapered, while that of males is tapered and pointed (right).
+The sixth primary feather on the wing of female Ruby-throated Hummingbirds (red pointer in left photo) is rounded and untapered, while that of males is tapered and pointed (above right).

 Back to How Hummingbirds are Banded; forward to Measuring Hummingbirds